 CREEW is the center for humanitarian practice, health-related research and capacity building in the ecology of war.

-CREEW strengthen humanitarian practice in conflict settings through contextualized research and tailored capacity building of frontline health practitioners.
+CREEW strengthens humanitarian practice in conflict settings through contextualized research and tailored capacity building of frontline health practitioners.

 One of the core activities of CREEW is a mentored fellowship program, which aims to counteract the effects of research and data poverty prevalent in conflict-affected settings.
 The impetus of the establishment of the CREEW fellowship is to equip frontline health practitioners working in conflict settings with the necessary skills that would enable them to conduct research into the relationship between health and war.
 The research output will help in forming the practice of humanitarian work especially in conflict affected settings.